mapbox/polyline/README.md

 A simple [google-esque polyline](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) implementation in Javascript.
 Compatible with nodejs (`npm install @mapbox/polyline` and the browser (copy `src/polyline.js`)).

-Encodes/decodes into lat/lng coordinate pairs.
-Use `fromGeoJSON()` to encode from GeoJSON objects.
+Encodes/decodes into [lat, lng] coordinate pairs.
+Use `fromGeoJSON()` to encode from GeoJSON objects, or `toGeoJSON` to decode to a GeoJSON LineString.

 ## Installation